 - This course is available to students participating on study abroad programs of 6 weeks or more.

-- You are not able to enroll in this course once you arrive onsite for your program because this course requires a pre-departure assignment.
-You must be registered for the course prior to the deadline.
+- You are not able to take this course once you arrive onsite for your program because this course requires a pre-departure assignment.
+You must request to be registered for the course prior to the deadline.

 - Grading is on an A–F basis.
 You must complete all assignments in order to receive a passing grade for the course.

 - This course is only available under the A–F grade base.
 If you register for it, you must select A–F as your grade base.
 If you select S/N, the Learning Abroad Center will change your grade base to A–F.

 - There is no course fee for UofM and Non-UofM students participating on a Learning Abroad Center program or joint Carlson Global Institute programs (Business in Barcelona and Business in Dublin).

-- For students participating on an affiliate (IFSA, ISEP, IES, Arcadia, CET, etc.) or Carlson Global Institute business exchange program, the course fee is $200 if you register by the deadline.
+- For students participating on an affiliate (IFSA, ISEP, IES, Arcadia, CET, etc.), Carlson Global Institute business exchange program, or college/department exchange program, the course fee is $200 if you register by the deadline.
 Late registration will be considered on a case by case basis with a course fee of $520.50 (one-credit undergraduate tuition).

 - Non-resident students pay the same rate as residents.

-- If you are on an affiliate or Carlson Global Institute program and drop the course within one week of your program start date, you will be issued a full refund.
+- If you are on an affiliate, Carlson Global Institute business exchange, or college/department exchange program and drop the course within one week of your program start date, you will be issued a full refund.
 If you drop more than one week after your program start date, you will not receive a refund.

 - All course assignments build upon one another—use what you learned from previous assignments to complete subsequent assignments.